NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1480 to 1640
 - Grabbable Moves: 8A, JA
 - 5B shoulder hitbox does not appear on the first active frame
+- 5B(B)
-- 5B(B) hitbox appears and disappears one frame later; can do 8B instead
+  - Hitbox appears and disappears one frame later
+  - Can do 8B instead
 - 5BB(A) does a delayed 6A
+- 5BB(B)
+  - Launches on hit and block
+  - Lift and direction adjusted
-- 5BB(B) launches on hit and block, lift and direction adjusted; can do 8B instead
+  - Can do 8B instead
+- 5BBB(A)
-- 5BBB(A) has three grabbable frames at the startup; can press 4 before the teleport stay on the same side
+  - Has three grabbable frames at the startup
+  - Can press 4 before the teleport stay on the same side
 - 5BBBB2B does 4BB(B)
 - 5BBBBB(B) has more lift
+- 6B
+  - Increased lift
+  - Ends quicker
-- 6B increased lift, ends quicker, does not lift on block; has more lift when not in a string
+  - Does not lift on block
+  - Has more lift when not in a string
+- 6B(B)
-- 6B(B) has three grabbable frames at the startup before the teleport; can change direction with 4B
+  - Has three grabbable frames at the startup before the teleport
+  - Can change direction with 4B
 - 4B bounces closer to Ino
+- 4BB(B)
-- 4BB(B) adjustments to hitbox timing, landing, and crush.
+  - Adjustments to hitbox timing, landing, and crush.
 High crushes on landing
 - 8B
   - Is a backflip with no hitbox
   - Strings can be followed up from it